 I’ve posted a similar photo before – the first time I took a close-up photo of a common dandelion and saw it on the large monitor of my pc I learned about those little curlicues, the stamens of this flower.
 I had never seen or maybe just never noticed them before.
 A new world opened up.

-I had never seen a hawkmoth my mind boggled.
+I had never seen a hawkmoth, my mind boggled.
 I thought I was seeing a colibri – in Europe?
-Luckily, I had somebody with me who could tell me what I was seeing and marvelling at.
-But my awe continued once I looked at the photos I had taken and I could see its proboscis, rolled up and extending in flight to take in nourishment.
+Luckily, I had somebody with me who could tell me what I was seeing and at what I was marvelling.
+But my awe continued once I looked at the photos I had taken and I could see its proboscis, rolled up in flight and extending to take in nourishment.

 And as a final photo I want to show this first.
-We were in Cyprus when a flock of more than 50 flamingoes decided to grace us with a fly by, actually several of them because they kept sweeping by the beach on which we were and then flew out to sea and returned for another showing.
-I’d seen flamingoes in zoos, I saw birds standing in the distance but I’d never seen them in flying formation.
+We were in Cyprus when a flock of more than 50 flamingoes decided to grace us with a fly-by, actually several of them because they kept sweeping by the beach on which we were and then flew out to sea and returned for another showing which allowed me to be prepared for them.
+I’d seen flamingoes in zoos, I have seen birds standing in the distance but I’d never seen them in flying formation.
 And I managed to get photos of this wonderous event!
 How marvellous!

 Lens-Artists Photo Challenge: Wonder